Trump's trade tariffs: Long on rhetoric, short on impact?

 He abandoned on his first day in office a 14-nation Pacific trade pact that stood no chance of passing Congress.
 Six months of talks to redraft the North American Free Trade Agreement have so far come to nothing despite frequent tweets that Trump would pull the trigger on the deal with Canada and Mexico that the president has dubbed a jobs killer.

-That leaves steel and aluminium tariffs, quotas and levies on washing machines and duties on solar cells - small areas of the overall U.S. economy and its trade.
+That leaves steel and aluminum tariffs, quotas and levies on washing machines and duties on solar cells - small areas of the overall U.S. economy and its trade.

 Trump himself has gone from saying that “trade wars are good, and easy to win” on Friday, to a more soothing “I don’t think you are going to have a trade war” by Monday.